TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 **Important Notes:**
 - The `-e` flag **must** come before the `-v` flag
 - **macOS Keychain is NOT accessible from Docker containers**, so you must pass the encryption key explicitly
-- Get your encryption key with: `security find-generic-password -s "mcp-sqlite" -a "encryption-key" -w`
+- Get your encryption key with: `security find-generic-password -s "mcp-encrypted-sqlite" -a "encryption-key" -w`
 - Replace `your-encryption-key` with your actual encryption key
 - Replace `your-encrypted-passphrase` with your encrypted passphrase (starting with `encrypted:`)